GozdeUnver/LearningDeformationswithHandInteraction/README.md

 ## Learning Deformations with Hand Interaction Project
-- Correspondences are found by using [pyFM](https://github.com/RobinMagnet/pyFM).
+- The code for the project can be found under the directory dgcnn.pytorch.
+The original DGCNN is adpted for our project.
+Correspondences are found by using [pyFM](https://github.com/RobinMagnet/pyFM).

 ### Non-deformed-to-Deformed Corresponsences
 This directory contains the mapping from the non-deformed mesh to the deformed mesh.